sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 There are seven built-in email notifications, all of which are related to your users' account management.
 Use the [Console](https://flex-console.sharetribe.com/) to manage the built-in email notifications.

+<plan tier="extend" feature="The email template code editor"></plan>

-You can customise built-in emails using the [Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Sharetribe Console.
+You can customise built-in emails using the
+[Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Sharetribe Console.
 You can find the editor in the Console under the Build section.
+TODO EXPLAIN EMAIL TEXTS VS CODE EDITOR

 The email templates use the
 [Handlebars template language](/references/email-templates/#handlebars).